All Products

 DataWorks:PyODPS 3 node

-DataWorks provides the PyODPS 3 node, allowing you to write MaxCompute jobs directly in Python and configure periodic scheduling.
+DataWorks provides the PyODPS 3 node, which lets you write MaxCompute jobs directly in Python and schedule them to run periodically.
+This topic describes how to configure and schedule these Python jobs in DataWorks.

-PyODPS is the Python Software Development Kit (SDK) for MaxCompute.
-Its simple programming interface lets you write jobs, query tables and views, and manage MaxCompute resources.
+PyODPS is the Python SDK for MaxCompute.
+It provides an easy-to-use programming interface that lets you write jobs, query tables and views, and manage MaxCompute resources by using Python.
 For more information, see PyODPS.
 In DataWorks, you can use a PyODPS node to schedule and run Python tasks and integrate them with other jobs.

 Note

-This method does not support User-Defined Functions (UDFs) that reference a third-party package.
-For the correct configuration method, see UDF example: Use third-party packages in Python UDFs.
+This method is not supported if your code includes a user-defined function (UDF) that references a third-party package.
+For the correct procedure, see UDF example: Use a third-party package in a Python UDF.

-• If your PyODPS task needs to access a specific network environment, such as a data source or service in a VPC network or an IDC, use a Serverless resource group.
-Configure network connectivity between the Serverless resource group and the target environment.
-For more information, see Network connectivity solutions.
+• If your PyODPS job needs to access a specific network environment, such as a data source or service in a VPC or an IDC network, use a serverless resource group.
+For more information about how to connect the serverless resource group to the target environment, see Network connectivity solutions.

 • For more information about PyODPS syntax, see the PyODPS documentation.

-• PyODPS nodes are available in two types, PyODPS 2 and PyODPS 3, which use Python 2 and Python 3, respectively.
+• PyODPS nodes are available in two types: PyODPS 2 and PyODPS 3.
+They differ in their underlying Python versions.
+PyODPS 2 uses Python 2, and PyODPS 3 uses Python 3.
 Create the node type that matches the Python version you use.

-• If SQL statements executed in a PyODPS node do not generate the correct data lineage in Data Map, you can manually set the runtime parameters for DataWorks scheduling in your task code.
-To view data lineage, see View data lineage.
-To set parameters, see Set runtime parameters (hints).
-You can use the following sample code to obtain the required runtime parameters.
+• If running SQL statements in a PyODPS node does not generate correct data lineage in Data Map, resolve this issue by manually setting the relevant DataWorks scheduling parameters in the job code.
+For information about how to view data lineage, see View data lineage.
+For information about how to set parameters, see Set runtime parameter hints.
+You can use the following sample code to obtain the parameters required at runtime.

 import os